831jsh/homelab/documentation/about.md

 ### Cloud-hosted Alternatives

-With the hardware listed above, I have the following cloud-relevant compute:
+With the hardware listed above, I have the following compute:

 * 1 load balancer
 * 430GB RAM